dangernoodle-io/codeartifact-maven-extension/README.md

 ### Credentials

+The wagon automatically uses the [DefaultCredentialsProvider](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/auth/credentials/DefaultCredentialsProvider.html) to find AWS credentials.
+Be sure you have  configured your environment accordingly.

-In addtion to the use of the `DefaultCredentialsProvider` to obtain the proper aws credentials from the environment, static credentials can be provided in an a `server` entry in `maven-settings.xml`
+Separately,static credentials can be provided in an a `server` entry in `maven-settings.xml`

 ```xml
   <servers>